jyggen/docs/curl/overview.md

 <a name="configuration"></a>
 ## Configuration

 You shouldn't have to do any configuration most of the time since the static helpers uses some sane defaults out of the box.

-For cURL configuration and more advanced requests (like headers, cookies etc.), please [see the documentation](/curl/session) for `Session`.
+<a name="usage"></a>
 ## Usage

 This section will cover the usage of the static helpers.
-Curl was created with simplicity in mind, so in most cases you can use the class simply named `Curl`.
+This library was created with simplicity in mind, so in most cases you can use the class simply named `Curl`.
 The class consists of four methods, one for each REST verb: GET, PUT, POST and DELETE.

     Curl::get();
+    Curl::post();
     Curl::put();
-    Curl::post();
     Curl::delete();

 If you request a single URL the helper will return a `Response` object, and if you request multiple URLs you'll get an array of objects.
 For more information about `Response`, [read its documentation](/curl/response).